omnivector-solutions/license-manager/docs-source/development.rst

 - docker-compose
 - docker

-Additionally, assign the host machine's primary ip address to a variable ``MY_IP``.
+Additionally, assign the host machine's primary IP address to a variable ``MY_IP``.
 We will use this value throughout the development environment setup process.

 .. code-block:: bash